muggy8/improbable/have-and-havenot/5asbJ6YG.md

 But I paid it no attention.

-But the unthinkable happened.
+Yet somehow, the unthinkable happened.

-Not only did Phanna withstand the entire kick, but he has also managed to grab a hold of my leg.
+Not only did Phanna withstand the entire kick, but he had also managed to grab a hold of my leg.

 "huh?"